Library Giving Day 2020 Campaign Results

 Social Media Platforms Utilized

-Facebook topped the list of social media platforms used by 74 organizations that reported revenue.
-Twitter (39) and Instagram (33) had similar usage.
+Facebook topped the list of social media platforms used by 81 organizations that reported revenue.
+Twitter (37) and Instagram (42) had similar usage.
+Instagram usage increased in 2020 compared to 33 organizations using it in 2019.

 What impact did more planning time have on campaign success?

-Of the organizations that submitted their fundraising revenue results, only a handful were able to start planning their campaigns well in advance.
+Of the organizations that submitted their fundraising revenue results, as in 2019, only a handful were able to start planning their campaigns well in advance.
+The COVID-19 global pandemic likely played a role in some organizations ability to plan and mobilize earlier in the year.

 The average amount of dollars raised in comparison to the amount of time spent on campaign preparation indicates that more time yields greater results.